 While NASA’s newest, biggest telescope, the James Webb Space Telescope (JWST), has seized the spotlight on Earth from some 1 million miles away in space, its curious, half-sized look-alike now quietly resides in an engineering lab at the Navy’s postgraduate school, a gift of the National Reconnaissance Office (NRO).

-The NRO is the U.S. government’s spy satellite agency, and the Segmented Mirror Telescope (SMT) has a lot in common with the famous Webb telescope, which revealed some of the most distant, and beautiful, views of the universe ever seen this week.
+The NRO is the U.S. government’s spy satellite agency, and the Segmented Mirror Telescope (SMT) has a lot in common with the famous Webb telescope, which in July revealed some of the most distant, and beautiful, views of the universe ever seen.
 The SMT has the same hexagonal mirrors (six of them instead of Webb’s 18), uses the same technology to adjust those mirrors and sports the same golden honeycomb looks.
 Donated to the Navy’s postgraduate school in 2010, it was made by the U.S. government’s spy satellite agency for research into large telescopes.

 “My hunch is that JWST was a descendant, so to speak, of a spy satellite program,” said Philip Horzempa, a former astronomy professor at LeMoyne College in Syracuse, New York, who now writes about satellite history.
 While the NRO routinely classifies information about decades-old satellites, the similar looks of the SMT and the Webb telescope — as well as decades of sightings of spy satellites that deploy antennas even bigger than the 69.5 foot-wide sun shield on NASA’s observatory — have long intrigued sky-watchers.